Selected Readings

 PIM Working Group.
 Working Meeting Outcome Document.
 Second Protection Information Management.
 2015.

 The objective of protection information management (PIM) in humanitarian response is to provide quality data and information on individuals and groups of persons affected by natural or man-made disasters in a safe, reliable, and meaningful way.
-The goal of the first PIM Working Meeting was to begin the process of identifying the “discipline” and principles of the PIM and sharing these ideas with the humanitarian community The results of the meeting included a PIM definition and systems matrix, agreement on principles and competencies, outlining next steps (and creating this outcome document).
+The goal of the first PIM Working Meeting was to begin the process of identifying the “discipline” and principles of the PIM and sharing these ideas with the humanitarian community.
+The results of the meeting included a PIM definition and systems matrix, agreement on principles and competencies, outlining next steps (and creating this outcome document).
 Definition: “Protection Information Management refers to principled, systematized, and collaborative processes to collect, process, analyze, store, share and use data and information to enable evidence-informed action for quality protections outcomes.”
 The systems matrix enables identification of the best tools, systems and approaches, strengthens a common understanding of protection information concepts to ensure accuracy, and adds to the overall quality of PIM work.
 PIM also utilizes categories for different systems: protection monitoring and assessment, case management, population data, protection response monitoring and evaluation, communicating with affected populations, security / access / safety, and sectoral systems / other.

 Development Privacy & Security